Smith starts against Wales with Genge captain

 Flanker Tom Pearson makes his debut, while potential debutants Theo Dan and Tom Willis are on the bench.

-No player who played in the Premiership final is in the starting XV.
+Max Malins is the only player from the Premiership final in the starting XV.

+This is the team's final match before head coach Steve Borthwick confirms his 33-man squad for the World Cup in France on Monday morning.

+Regular captain Owen Farrell, plus fellow stalwarts Jamie George and Maro Itoje, who helped Saracens win the Premiership final against Sale, are absent from the squad.

 Line-up